 Symptoms & Phases

-There is progressive decrease of level of consciousness which can progress to coma.
+There is a progressive decrease in the level of consciousness which can progress to coma.
 All these signs and symptoms are often occurring within the first few days to several weeks of the disease appearing.

 Presenting Phases of Autoimmune Encephalitis